pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

    Fragment Field

 The Time to Live (TTL) starts by default at 64.
-Each time the datagram makes a hop on the network, the TTL field subtracts 1 as shown in Figure 7-11.
+Each time the datagram makes a hop on the network, the TTL field subtracts 1 as shown in :numref:`data_structure_07`.
 When it hits 0, the packet is dropped.
-This keeps the system from endlessly forwarding the packet.
+This keeps the system from
+endlessly forwarding the packet.

 .. _data_structure_07: